-Windows 10 could not correctly create virtual com ports for devices that use the Bluetooth SPP protocol.
+This is a known issue with Windows 10 and Bluetooth: Windows 10 could not correctly create virtual COM ports for devices that uses the Bluetooth SPP protocol.

 The issue was not isolated to the ZebraDesigner driver.

-If you are seeing the issue above and cannot complete a bluetooth connection with Windows 10 these were the steps that resolved the issue.
+If you are seeing the issue above and you are unable to complete a Bluetooth connection with Windows 10, these were the steps that could potentially resolved the issue.

-- After deleting the contents of the Download folder we re-ran updates and many were installed.
+- After deleting the contents of the Download folder we re-ran and re-installed all updates.